-Uploading a file is fairly straightforward; this can be done either with the '+' button, as seen previously, or simply by dragging and dropping the file into the notebook:
+Uploading a file is fairly straightforward; this can be done either with the “+” button, as seen previously, or by just dragging and dropping the file into the notebook:

 Now, the file will be accessible from any code cell within the notebook.

-To insert the path to the file inside a code cell, select your code, and click the '+' button from the selection toolbox, or simply press
+To insert the path to the file inside a code cell, press

 For a more detailed look into how you can work with code and data, see our corresponding guide.

 That was it for our Quickstart guide.
-To get more insight into what you can do with Nextjournal (and that's a lot), you can have a look at the rest of our documentation.
-Or you can just start experimenting with your own notebook!
+To get more insight into what you can do with Nextjournal, check out the rest of our documentation.
+Or just go ahead, and start experimenting with your own notebook!